The coronavirus (COVID-19) pandemic is having a profound impact across the UK. In response to the pandemic, the COVID-19 Infection Survey measures:

 Understanding false-positives and false-negative results

-While we do not know the true sensitivity and specificity of the test because COVID-19 is a new virus, our data and related studies provide an indication of what these are likely to be.
+Our data and related studies provide an indication of what these are likely to be.
 To understand the potential impact, we have estimated what prevalence would be in two scenarios using different possible test sensitivity and specificity rates.

 Test sensitivity measures how often the test correctly identifies those who have the virus, so a test with high sensitivity will not have many false-negative results.
 Studies suggest that sensitivity may be somewhere between 85% and 98%.
 A recent study considering tests in the Lighthouse labs estimated that this is most likely to be around 95%.

 Our study involves participants self-swabbing under the supervision of a study healthcare worker.
 It is possible that some participants may take the swab incorrectly, which could lead to more false-negative results.
 However, research suggests that self-swabbing under supervision is likely to be as accurate as swabs collected directly by healthcare workers.